Sensor tracking issues

 In the following, we show the most frequent causes and suggested solutions in this context.

-The minimum distance defined for the exercise and athlete is set too high.
-Lower it at least 10 cm (4 inches) below your average distance, which you typically cover in this exercise.
-This setting is there so that, for example, lifting the barbell out of a rack does not generate a repetition.
+1. Minimum Distance: The minimum distance defined for the exercise and athlete is set too high.
+Lower it by at least 10 cm (approximately 4 inches) below your average distance, which you typically cover in this exercise.
+This setting is in place so that, for example, lifting the barbell out of a rack does not generate a repetition.

 If all the above tips do not lead to any improvement, you can always contact us.
-The more information you provide, the more likely it is to find a solution.
-The most helpful is usually a video where the problem occurs.
-But also data exports or screenshots can help to find a solution.
-If none of these are an option, we should at least know which exercises the issues typically occur on.
+Providing more information increases the likelihood of finding a solution.
+A video demonstrating the problem is usually the most helpful, but data exports or screenshots can also assist in finding a solution.
+If none of these options are available, please let us know which exercises the issues typically occur on.

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.